mattiasnordin/Regression/data/documentation/eng/ts_sweden_yearly.md

 **Description**: Swedish yearly time-series data from 1970 to 2020.

 **Source**: Data come from Statistics Sweden's Statistical database (https://www.statistikdatabasen.scb.se/pxweb/en/ssd/).
-Data have been processed by the R package author and Statistics Sweden does not bear any responsibility for the final data.
+Data have been processed and Statistics Sweden does not bear any responsibility for the final data.

 **Variable list**: